Tsutomu Takahashi: History

-He began his involvement in manga with the creation of Jiraishin, serialized in Afternoon magazine and published by Kodansha, which made him a popular icon in Japan from 1992 to 1999.
+He began his involvement in manga with the creation of Jiraishin (also known as Ice Blade), serialized in the Monthly Afternoon magazine and published by Kodansha, which made him a popular icon in Japan from 1992 to 1999.
 In late 1999, he published a single manga volume called ALIVE, published by Shueisha.
 Shortly afterward, he published Tetsuwan Girl, also carried by Kodansha.

 Takahashi was a guest lecturer at Ritsumeikan University in 1998, giving a talk on "Expression."
 Many students and teachers noted that he was well-liked and popular due to his sense of humor and looks.
-His former assistant was Tsutomu Nihei, who went on to create the manga BLAME!.
+His former assistant was Tsutomu Nihei, who went on to create the manga Blame!.
 Takahashi's travels to the United States, particularly New York City, enabled him to create scenes in Jiraishin that included English conversations.
 His travels also influenced him to make Kyoya, Eriko, and other Jiraishin characters speak fluent English.

 Takahashi provided the cover art for Galneryus' 2017 album Ultimate Sacrifice.